 The board was grateful for the report and presentation that helped them to understand the problem boaters face.
 The board praised the engagement approach and the LGA's recognition.
-The board also suggested linking up with West Berkshire and other areas along the canal.
+The board also suggested linking up with West Berkshire and other areas along the canal to share best practice.